Alternatives to N26: A list of similar banks and apps

 Monzo tops the league for easy access savings accounts, but what you’re doing is actually opening a separate account with another provider, so it’s open to debate whether that really counts.

 Finally, Starling is the only one that pays interest directly on your current account balance, so we’re going with Starling – 0.05% on up to £85,000.
 However, there are more competitive interest rates available with more traditional banks if that’s your priority.

 The short answer is yes, all the challengers we’ve mentioned are registered with the Financial Conduct Authority (FCA) and fully authorised to do what they do.
 However, there is a slight difference when it comes to how your money is protected:

 - Financial Services Compensation Scheme (FSCS).
-It protects all deposits up to £85,000 and applies to institutions that have a full banking licence.
-That is: Monzo, Starling, Atom bank and N26 (whose licence is registered in Germany, and so is the deposit protection).
+It protects all deposits up to £85,000 and applies to financial institutions that have a full UK banking licence.
+That is: Monzo, Starling and Atom Bank.

 - Segregated accounts.
-Institutions that only have a licence for dealing in electronic money have to keep all clients’ money in segregated accounts, from where it can’t be used to pay the company’s debt and is thus safe in case of bankruptcy.
-That’s the case for Monese; Revolut recently got a European banking licence, but until it’s fully finalised, deposit protection doesn’t apply and client money will still be kept separate from company money.
+Institutions that only have a licence for dealing in electronic money have to keep all their customers’ funds in segregated accounts, from where the money can’t be used to pay the company’s debt and is therefore safeguarded in a bankruptcy situation.
+That’s the case for Monese and Revolut.

 The bottom line